A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Moment Assisted Subsampling Method

+A standard way to construct subsampling estimators for $\btheta_{0}$ is to use the subsampling-based MLEs.
+For instance, a common subsampling estimator for $\btheta_{0}$ is the inverse probability weighting subsample-based MLE \citep{Wang2018Subsampling} which maximizes the inverse probability weighted log-likelihood function

-In this paper, we propose a moment-assisted subsampling method to improve the estimation efficiency of existing subsampling methods.
-For ease of presentation, we consolidate the estimating equations \eqref{eq: sub ipw} and \eqref{eq: sub mscle} into a unified form
+where $S=\{i\mid \delta_{i}=1,i=1,\dots,N\}$.
+In this paper, we propose the MAS method to improve the estimation efficiency of the above subsampling-based MLE.
+Under regularity conditions, the subsampling-based MLE defined by maximizing \eqref{eq:ipw likeli} can be obtained by solving the estimating equation